Electronic paper: E-book readers

 In 2004, Sony released the Librié in Japan, the first e-book reader with an electronic paper E Ink display.
 In September 2006, Sony released the PRS-500 Sony Reader e-book reader in the USA.
 On October 2, 2007, Sony announced the PRS-505, an updated version of the Reader.
 In November 2008, Sony released the PRS-700BC, which incorporated a backlight and a touchscreen.

 In late 2007, Amazon began producing and marketing the Amazon Kindle, an e-book reader with an e-paper display.
 In February 2009, Amazon released the Kindle 2 and in May 2009 the larger Kindle DX was announced.
 In July 2010 the third-generation Kindle was announced, with notable design changes.
 The fourth generation of Kindle, called Touch, was announced in September 2011 that was the Kindle's first departure from keyboards and page turn buttons in favor of touchscreens.
 In September 2012, Amazon announced the fifth generation of the Kindle called the Paperwhite, which incorporates a LED frontlight and a higher contrast display.

-In November 2009, Barnes and Noble launched the Barnes & Noble Nook, running an Android operating system.
+In 2009, Barnes and Noble launched the Barnes & Noble Nook, running an Android operating system.
 It differs from other e-readers in having a replaceable battery, and a separate touch-screen color LCD below the main electronic paper reading screen.

 In 2017, Sony and reMarkable offered e-books tailored for writing with a smart stylus.